Country Report Philippines

 (+) Relatively high growth underpinned by improvements in business environment

-In the past two years, the Philippines has been one of the fastest growing countries of South East Asia.
-The good growth performance has been underpinned by an improvement of the quality of governance (see key development 1) and higher investment in infrastructure.
+In the past years, the Philippines has been one of the fastest growing countries of South East Asia.
+The good growth performance has been underpinned by an improvement of the quality of governance and higher investment in infrastructure.

 (+) Solid and improving external (liquidity) position

-Large and stable inflows of remittances have allowed the Philippines to maintain a surplus on the current account since 2003 and have helped to build up a large stock of foreign exchange reserves (of USD 79.6bn in April 2014).
+Large and stable inflows of remittances (see also figure 2) have allowed the Philippines to maintain a surplus on the current account since 2003 and have helped to build up a large stock of foreign exchange reserves (of USD 79.8bn in January 2015).

 (-) Low level of development